JonathanTIngram/JonathanTIngram.github.io/elements.md

 			<h5>July 2021 - Present</h5>

 			<p>
-			 	Java/C++ development in an agile work envirornment, with the use of Unix, git, JIRA and Eclipse.
+			 	Java/C++ development in an agile work envirornment, with the use of Unix, git, JIRA and Jenkins.
 			</p>
 		</div>